Sher-Chowdhury/codingbee_docs/categories/kubernetes/15_Affinity/Affinity.md

 kube-worker2   Ready    <none>   16h   v1.13.4   beta.kubernetes.io/arch=amd64,beta.kubernetes.io/os=linux,ec2InstanceType=M2,kubernetes.io/hostname=kube-worker2
 ```

 You'll see that the nodes are already tagged with a few labels by default.
 You can use these built-in labels as part of your Affinity/Anti-Affinity definitions if they meet your needs.
+These builtin node labels are often used in conjunction with podAffinity

+## Inter-pod affinity and anti-affinity

+Sometimes you might want 2 or more different pods running on the same worker node.
+For example you might want your wordpress pod and the wordpress's mysql pod running on the same worker, in order to reduce network latency when your wordpress pod talks to the mysql pod.
+This can be done using the `pod.spec.affinity.podAffinity` setting.
+This setting can be used to co-locate pods in the same (aws availabity) zone as well as node.

+So to take a look at this, lets start by creating a pod that we want to have other pods to have affinity with: